Diesel-Net/drone-discord/README.md

    pip install -r server-requirements.txt
    ```

 3. Start Flask Development Server.
-MongoDB should already be running.
+A MongoDB instance should be running.
    ```bash
    flask run
    ```

    You may choose to reset the development database at any time.
-MongoDB must be running.
+A MongoDB must be running.
    ```bash
    flask init-db
    ````